MicrosoftDocs/Viva/Viva/insights/advanced/analyst/meeting-query.md

 >[!Note]
 >Organizational data available for you to use in filters depends on what your organization sends to Viva Insights.

-Here's a list of all predefined filters, their type, input format,
+Here's a list of all predefined filters, their type, input format, and an example condition statement that uses that filter.

 |Name|Type|Input|Example statement
 |----|--------|----|---|